jundalisay/superb/content/en/maharlika/laws/bbl/article-10b.md

 Justices of the Bangsamoro Shari’ah High Court shall receive the same compensation and enjoy the same privileges as the justices of the Court of Appeals.

-Section 17.
+### Section 17.
 Appointment and Discipline of Shari’ah Court Personnel

 The Supreme Court shall appoint the Shari’ah court personnel, and shall have the power of discipline over them.
 The Shari’ah Judicial and Bar Council shall conduct investigations over erring personnel in Shari’ah courts in the Bangsamoro, and submit the results of such investigation to the Supreme Court for the latter’s action.

-Section 18.
-Shari’ah Public Assistance Office.
+### Section 18.
+Shariah Public Assistance Office

 To provide free legal assistance to indigent party litigants, the Bangsamoro Parliament shall create a Shari’ah Public Assistance Office for the different Shari’ah courts in the Bangsamoro.

-Section 19.
+### Section 19.
 Shari’ah Special Prosecution Service

 There shall be created a Shari’ah Special Prosecution Service for Shari’ah administration of justice in the Bangsamoro.
 The Shari’ah Special Prosecution Service shall be attached to the National Prosecutorial